Play FootGolf at Lee Valley Golf Course

 Bringing your own ball

-Players are welcome to bring their own football to play with as long as it is a standard size 5 ball.
-Alternatively, you can borrow a ball on the day for a £10 deposit which is refundable upon return of the ball.
+Players are welcome to bring their own football to play with them.
+Alternatively, you can hire a ball on the day for a £10 deposit which is refundable upon return of the ball.

 What to wear